Comparison

 What Is Superset?

-Superset is a desktop app for orchestrating AI coding agents.
+Superset is a local-first desktop workspace for AI coding agents.
 You spin up 10+ agents on separate tasks simultaneously, each in its own Git worktree with a dedicated branch and working directory.
-When one finishes, you review the diff and merge.
-Superset ships no AI model — you bring Claude Code, Codex, Aider, or any CLI agent.
-It handles parallel execution, worktree isolation, terminal persistence, and code review.
-Fully local, no telemetry, open source under Apache 2.0.
+Around that core, Superset adds a built-in diff/file editor, chat panel, in-app browser for docs and dev servers, port management, and MCP tooling.
+Superset ships no required model layer — you can bring Claude Code, Codex, Aider, OpenCode, or other agents, and you can review inside Superset or jump into your editor of choice.
+Source-available under Elastic License 2.0 (ELv2).

 What Is Warp?